Halva: Sesame

-Sesame halva is popular in the Balkans, Poland, Middle East, and other areas surrounding the Mediterranean Sea.
+Sesame halva is popular in the Balkans, Poland, the Middle East, and other areas surrounding the Mediterranean Sea.

 The primary ingredients in this confection are sesame butter or paste (tahini), and sugar, glucose or honey.
-Soapwort (called ‘erq al halaweh in Arabic; çöven in Turkish), egg white, or marshmallow root are added in some recipes to stabilize the oils in the mixture or create a distinctive texture for the resulting confection.
+Soapwort (called ‘erq al halaweh in Arabic; çöven in Turkish), or egg white are added in some recipes to stabilize the oils in the mixture or create a distinctive texture for the resulting confection.
 Other ingredients and flavorings, such as pistachio nuts, cocoa powder, orange juice, vanilla, or chocolate are often added to the basic tahini and sugar base.

 Sunflower

 Sunflower halva is popular in the countries of the former Soviet Union as well as in Bulgaria and Romania.
 It is made of roasted ground sunflower seeds instead of sesame.
 It may include other ingredients, such as nuts, cocoa powder, or vanilla.
 In 1996 around 4–5 thousand tonnes of sunflower halva were being produced by Ukraine annually.